nima200/simple-file-system/README.md

-# simple-file-system
+# Simple File System
-COMP 310 Project - Simple File System
+## McGill COMP 310 - Operating Systems - Fall 2017

+A simple file system API implemented in C, specifically to be used on Linux with the FUSE system.